watzon/easy_oauth/README.md

 # easy_oauth

 The EasyOAuth shard builds and verifies OAuth headers for use with third party libraries such as [Halite](https://github.com/icyleaf/halite).
+This library is a port of [laserlemon/simple_oauth](https://github.com/laserlemon/simple_oauth).

 ## Installation